In General

 Other Stuff

-Horn: Since no-one makes a sound board for these things, I guess I will have to put an air horn on it, or figure out how to make one that sounds like the original.....
+• Horn - Since no-one makes a sound board for these things, I guess I will have to put an air horn on it, or figure out how to make one that sounds like the original.....

 Tools

 I know people make a whole lotta fun about people who have and use Harbor Freight stuff, but for occasional use, most of their stuff works fine.
-I have one of their 9x20 lathes, mill, bender, cutter, etc, etc.
+I have one of their 9x20 lathes, mill, bender, cutter, etc, etc. Since I originally did this page, we have acquired a lot of Home Depot and Lowe's tools, and Ryobi powered tools.

 I have a MIG and stick welder which can do the steel stuff with, and a buddy of mine has a TIG welder if I chose to use aluminum.
+CAUTION: A note about Harbor Freight TIG welders - they say they can be used on aluminum, but they probably shouldn't because every reference I've read on TIG welding says the current needs to be AC, and not DC, and ALL of the HF TIG welders have only a DC output!
+Buyer beware.

 The Riding Car